gioun/gioun.github.io/_pages/about.md

 ------

+> Received Phd offer from Info RUC; Received rejection from Mihoyo; Rejected interview for game PM from Tencent and regretted.
+27 Sept.
+>
+> Received group interview from Tencent and was rejected.
+25 Sept.
+>
-> Receive paper test from Mihoyo.
+> Received paper test from Mihoyo.
 18 Sept.
 >
-> Submit resume to some big techs for PM, front-end engineer, client platform engineer position.
+> Submitted resume to some big techs for PM, front-end engineer, client platform engineer position.
 13 Sept.
 >
 > Working on Project Management online course.
 9 Sept. - ...
 >
-> Submit resume to some big techs for PM position.
+> Submitted resume to some big techs for PM position.
 8 Sept.
 >
 > Working on TOEFL. ... - ...
 >
-> Submit resume for Mphil in HKUST GZ.
+> Submitted resume for Mphil in HKUST GZ.
 4 Sept